Alexandra Mendes

 • You are building new server-side or cloud-native apps.

-• Your application must run on Linux, macOS, or containers.
+• Your application has to run on Linux, macOS, or in containers.

-• You require side-by-side versioning or isolated deployments.
+• You want side-by-side versioning or isolated deployments.

-• You need improved performance and memory efficiency.
+• You need stronger runtime performance and memory efficiency.

-• You want to use ASP.NET Core, Blazor, or .NET MAUI.
+• You are working with ASP.NET Core, Blazor, or .NET MAUI.

-• You plan to integrate with AI services, machine learning or modern DevOps pipelines.
+• You plan to lean on AI services, machine learning, or modern DevOps pipelines.

 In short:

-• If you are not locked into legacy Windows-only features, .NET is the better long-term path.
+• If Windows-only features are not holding you back, .NET is the lower-risk long-term path.

 blue arrow to the left